 Since 2011, CAISO has focused attention on the Equal Opportunity Act and institutions as important guardians of human rights: at home, at the IACHR, and within the UPR, where in 2016 the T&T Government, following the 2016 advocacy above, committed to establish a National Human Rights Institution (NHRI).
 CAISO continues to campaign for legislative amendments to add three (age, health, LGBTI status) Equal Opportunity protections.

-CAISO changed its name in 2016 to CAISO: Sex and Gender Justice.
-Founded in June 2009 as Coalition Advocating for the Inclusion of Sexual Orientation, the organisation continues its work with a more expansive name that closer aligns to our growth across areas of focus which remain -- wholeness, justice, and inclusion -- through development of analysis, alliances, and advocacy.
+Founded in June 2009 as Coalition Advocating for the Inclusion of Sexual Orientation, CAISO changed its name formally in 2016 to CAISO: Sex and Gender Justice.
+The organisation continues its work with a more expansive name that closer aligns to our growth across areas of focus which remain -- wholeness, justice, and inclusion -- through development of analysis, alliances, and advocacy.
+The Wholeness and Justice Programme is our latest expansion with support services for LGBTI+ people living in Trinidad & Tobago who experience human rights violations.